-- You are still in school and have completed 12 units of coursework at Pepperdine. - You have signed the "Acknowledgment of BBS Requirements." - You may NOT gain any hours in private practice, even as a volunteer (see below). - You may be paid a salary by a non-profit or charitable corporation, school, college or university, government entity or licensed health facility but you may NOT be paid directly by your clients. - You may also work in additional settings in the manner defined by law and as defined in Business and Professions Code: - A. Lawfully and regularly provides mental health counseling or psychotherapy. - B. Provides oversight to ensure that the trainee's work at the setting meets the experience and supervision requirements set forth in this chapter and is within the scope of practice for the professions. - C. Is not a private practice owned by a licensed marriage and family therapist, a licensed professional clinical counselor, a licensed psychologist, a licensed clinical social worker, a licensed physician and surgeon, or a professional corporation of any of those licensed professions. - You must inform your clients before starting therapy that you are unlicensed and are working under the supervision of (your supervisor's name). - As an MFT Trainee, you may count up to 1,300 hours of pre-degree experience.
-As a PCC Trainee you must complete at least 280 hours of face-to-face counseling with clients to graduate, but no counseling hours gained as a Trainee count towards licensure. - As an MFT Trainee, you may count up to 750 hours of counseling and supervision + 250 hours of workshops and seminars + 100 hours of personal therapy (1 hour of personal therapy counts as 3 hours of credit) = 1,300 possible hours towards licensure. - The office of Clinical Training must approve the practicum experience for every MACLP student.
+- You are still in school and have completed 12 units of coursework at Pepperdine. - You have signed the "Acknowledgment of BBS Requirements." - You may NOT gain any hours in private practice, even as a volunteer (see below). - You may be paid a salary by a non-profit or charitable corporation, school, college or university, government entity or licensed health facility but you may NOT be paid directly by your clients. - You may also work in additional settings in the manner defined by law and as defined in Business and Professions Code: - A. Lawfully and regularly provides mental health counseling or psychotherapy.

+- B. Provides oversight to ensure that the trainee's work at the setting meets the experience and supervision requirements set forth in this chapter and is within the scope of practice for the professions. - C. Is not a private practice owned by a licensed marriage and family therapist, a licensed professional clinical counselor, a licensed psychologist, a licensed clinical social worker, a licensed physician and surgeon, or a professional corporation of any of those licensed professions. - You must inform your clients before starting therapy that you are unlicensed and are working under the supervision of (your supervisor's name). - As an MFT Trainee, you may count up to 1,300 hours of pre-degree experience.
+As a PCC Trainee you must complete at least 280 hours of face-to-face counseling with clients to graduate, but no counseling hours gained as a Trainee count towards licensure. - The office of Clinical Training must approve the practicum experience for every MACLP student.